NathanCarr10/fyp-phishing-detection-mitre-xai/README.md

 python src/mvp_baseline.py
 ```

-This loads all the email datasets, trains the model, and saves it to the `models/` folder.
-You'll see metrics like accuracy, precision, recall, and F1 score.
+This loads all the email datasets, trains both models, and saves them to the `models/` folder.
+Metrics including accuracy, precision, recall, F1 score, and AUC are printed to the terminal along with ROC curves for both classifiers.
-It also generates a ROC curve to show how well the model performs.

 #### 1b.
-Run More Rigorous Testing (Cross-Validation, Confidence Intervals, Calibration)
+Run Rigorous Testing (Cross-Validation, Confidence Intervals, Calibration)

 ```bash
 python src/evaluate_models_rigorously.py
 ```

 This tests the model more thoroughly by:
-- Running the model on different splits of the data to check consistency
+- Running repeated stratified cross-validation (5 folds, 3 repeats, 15 runs per model)
-- Computing confidence intervals so we know how reliable the metrics are
+- Computing 95% confidence intervals across fold scores
-- Testing different decision thresholds to find the best one for our use case
+- Testing decision thresholds from 0.10 to 0.95 to find the optimal operating point
-- Checking if the model's confidence scores match the actual results
+- Checking calibration using Brier score and Expected Calibration Error (ECE)

 #### 1c.
 Check MITRE Mapping Quality